 1. Introduction

-The silkworm, Bombyx mori (Lepidoptera: Bombycidae), occupies an extraordinary position in the history of human civilisation, having been domesticated in China approximately 5,000 years ago for the production of silk—one of the most prized natural fibres in recorded history.
+The silkworm, Bombyx mori (Lepidoptera: Bombycidae), occupies an extraordinary position in the history of human civilisation, having been domesticated in China approximately 5,000 years ago for the production of silk, one of the most prized natural fibres in recorded history.
 Over millennia of selective breeding, the domesticated silkworm has undergone profound genetic changes relative to its wild progenitor, Bombyx mandarina, resulting in a highly productive but ecologically dependent organism that can no longer survive independently in nature.
 The sericulture industry, built upon the cultivation of silkworms and the commercial reeling of their cocoons, remains an economically important agricultural enterprise across Asia, particularly in China, India, Japan, and several nations of South and Southeast Asia (Goldsmith et al., 2005).

 Beyond its commercial significance, B. mori has long been recognised as a valuable model organism for genetics, developmental biology, and molecular physiology.
 Its well-characterised life cycle, large polytene chromosomes, and extraordinary commitment to silk protein synthesis in the silk gland made it amenable to detailed classical genetic analysis long before the advent of modern molecular tools.
 The application of genomic and post-genomic technologies to this organism, however, dramatically expanded the scope and depth of silkworm biology, transforming a traditional agricultural model into a platform for cutting-edge research in functional genomics, epigenetics, and synthetic biology (Xia et al., 2014).